vanjoechua/orderbackend/README.md

 You will need to have access to a PostgreSQL database

+Please have a /tmp directory in your local machine.
+The script will copy the CSV files to this directory and use them to populate the database tables.

 Steps to install this application
 1. Clone this repository to your computer
 `git clone https://github.com/vanjoechua/orderbackend.git <installation-directory>`